2016 Denong Commemorative Raw Pu-erh

 Ancient Xishuangbanna Tea

 This particular blend is highly sought-after, as it is yielded by arbor tea trees hailing from the Xishuangbanna region.
-Harvested among the many mountains in the southernmost area of the Yunnan province, this tea variety is delicious and highly collectable.
+Harvested among the many mountains in the southernmost area of the Yunnan province, this tea variety is delicious and highly collectible.
 Aging will help improve the taste and value of this traditional tea far beyond its current level.

-Brewing Your Tea
+Brewing Your First Cup

 Steeping time largely depends on the amount of water and tea leaves you have prepared, the temperature of the water, and your personal taste.
 Generally, after a quick rinse of your tea, start with a first infusion of 10 seconds.
 On the second brew, reduce the time to 5 seconds, then increase the steeping time by 5 seconds for each subsequent brew.
 Your steeping times will vary based on your flavor preferences, the temperature of the water, and the amount of tea, but it’s not unusual for ripe Pu-erh to last for 10 to 20 infusions.

 Find yourself in the flavorful world of Xishuangbanna tea by experiencing Denong Tea’s 2016 Commemorative Raw Pu-erh.

 Tasting Notes: Stone fruit, smooth, lingeringNet Weight: 100g Format: Cake